• Skip to primary navigation

 Walk the Charming Cobblestone Streets of Gion

-Gion is Kyoto’s famous geisha district where you can often see the mysterious and beautiful geisha and maiko walking along the cobblestone streets.
-There are also a number of sake houses and izakayas (Japanese pubs) to visit.
+Gion is Kyoto’s famous geisha district, where you can often see the mysterious and beautiful geisha and maiko walking along the cobblestone streets.
+There are also several sake houses and izakayas (Japanese pubs) to visit.

 Attend A Maiko Performance